MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/configure-form-row-summary.md

 - Provide a list of the columns you want to include in the summary.
 Alternatively, you might wish to provide a list of columns that you want to exclude from the summary.
 - Specify any formatting preferences, such as write the summary as a bulleted list.

-### Prompt examples for a row summary
+### Prompt example for a row summary

-Here are some examples to use when building a main form row summary.
+Here are examples to use when building a main form row summary.

 *Summarize Account record in a way that is easy to understand for a sales manager.
 Make sure to include all important information, including main ideas and important details, while keeping the order of the content logical.
 Remove any repetitive elements to make the summary as concise as possible without losing the original text’s integrity.
 If the original text is too short to condense, present it as the summary.*